jaysi17/EXPRESS-CRUD-Routing/README.md

 # EXPRESS-CRUD-Routing
-Basic CRUD routing using the ExpressJs library
+Basic routing using the ExpressJs library with CRUD functionalities